Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 1. [Install the nRF Command Line Tools](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Command-Line-Tools).
 Make sure the `JLinkGDBServer` is somewhere in your `$PATH`.

-2. Create a GDB startup command text file `.gdbinit` in your home directory with the following contents:
+2. Create a GDB startup command text file `gdb_cmds.txt` in the `nrf5` directory with the following contents:

     ```text
     target remote localhost:2331